Last updated: 1 May 2026

 Technology is a great enabler of business.
 It liberates talent and productivity and makes it easier for clients and customers to do business with you.

-But it can raise barriers, making it unnecessarily difficult to recruit and retain good employees, and to do business with millions of disabled and older customers.
-This user guide helps you develop a procurement policy to ensure you buy only accessible products.
+But it can also raise barriers, making it unnecessarily difficult to recruit and retain good employees or do business with millions of disabled and older customers.
+Organisations committed to delivering accessible technology and ICT will ensure they are buying systems that comply with relevant accessibility standards to ensure they are meeting their legal obligations.

 For more information about inclusive procurement, Business Disability Forum Partners can access our Procurement Toolkit.